openstack/governance/goals/pike/deploy-api-in-wsgi.rst

 Planning Artifacts:

-    The stable team doesn't have any code repositories and therefore has nothing to do.
+* The stable team doesn't have any code repositories and therefore has nothing to do.

 Completion Artifacts:

-    Not Applicable
+* None

 swift
 -----